This unit lasts three weeks. In the third week all you do is attend a webinar; no work required.

 Special guest presentation: Carrie Perry, who has been teaching about advertising for many years, will present a GoTo Meeting webinar about the history and psychology of advertising.
 Here are links to the documents she used the last time she presented to this class:

-To prepare for Carrie Perry's here is some overview information.
+To prepare for Carrie Perry's presentation, here is some overview information.
 Let me begin this unit with some personal thoughts.